This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Travel is exciting.
 You’re surrounded by new experiences, tastes and cultures so it’s all too easy to get carried away if you’re offered the chance to get close and personal with a tiger or visit an indigenous tribe.
 Unfortunately, these types of experiences can be exploitative and cruel without you even realising.

-An ethical activity will conserve and protect the local environment, respect the wildlife, promote cultural diversity and improve the welfare and livelihoods of local communities.
+An ethical activity will conserve and protect the local environment, respect the wildlife, promote cultural diversity and improve the welfare and livelihoods of local communities (like these ones here!).

 Distinguishing the ethical from the unethical can be a bit of a minefield, especially when you’re unfamiliar with a destination.
 In my opinion, if the idea of it makes you feel uncomfortable then it’s probably for a good reason.